MrStarbird/LotW-Randomizer/README.md

 0. Download the .zip file and run setup.
 1. Select what options you want to have
+2. Enter in any number from 0 to 99999999 (optional) into the "Seed #" field
-2. Click on the "Save Path" button and choose the location and file name you wish to save to
+3. Click on the "Save Path" button and choose the location and file name you wish to save to
-3. Click on the "Randomize Rom" button and choose your ORIGINAL Rom file.
+4. Click on the "Randomize Rom" button and choose your ORIGINAL Rom file.
-4. The Randomized Rom of Legacy of the Wizard will be saved to your chosen location and file name.
+5. The Randomized Rom of Legacy of the Wizard will be saved to your chosen location and file name and the program will be CLOSED

 NOTE: Though there is a validation process in the program to validate the rom, it only checks the first 32 bytes of the file to see if it compares.
 It also so far ONLY accepts Roms with an NES header on it, so if you try using a file that doesn't have the header, you will get an Invalid Rom notification.
 If that happens, please let me know.
 My twitch ID is MrStarbird and I am on in some form nearly daily.

 It is also possible that other NES roms have the same first 32 bytes as LotW.
 If this happens, please let me know.

-CHANGELOG:
+Version History:

+4/8/17 - version 0.4b

+-Added a Seeding process.
+Not sure how perfect it will work but time will tell how buggy it is.
+As of now, it works from what I can see.

+-Added a "Half Bread" option for Treasure randomization.
+This takes the same Vanilla chest list, cuts the amount of bread drops from 26 to 13, doubles the amount of equipments in chest, adds a 2nd Magic Potion and a 4th Elixir.

+-Added two new stat changes.
+Not really randomized at all, more or less just stat mods.
+One to normalize all character stats (which makes each stat the average of all 5 characters) and another for "Super" stats (which basically gives Lyll's Jump/Distance and Xemn's Strength.

+-Fixed a bug where Pochi's distance was not getting randomized properly and was always ending up at 8.

 4/6/17 - version 0.3b